dalun-z/faq-cn/README.md

 ```
 npm install
 ```
-- After package is installed, run the command:
+- After package is installed, to start the Web App, run the command:
 ```
 npm start
 ```